declann/calculang-some-covid-modelling/README.md

 # some covid modelling

-csv direct to vega: https://observablehq.com/@declann/covid19-cases-deaths-link@321
+csv direct to vega: https://observablehq.com/@declann/covid19-cases-deaths-link@320 *Note need to point csv to this branch!*

 Note bugs with 0/negative death intervals